-The Management Committee is chaired by the Chief Executive Officer and is comprised of: the Chief Exploration Officer, along with the Chief Development, Operations & Technology Officer, the Chief Upstream Officer, the Chief Gas and LNG Marketing and Power Officer, the Chief Refining & Marketing Officer, the Executive Vice President Energy Solutions Department, the Chief Financial Officer, the Chief Services & Stakeholder Relations Officer, the Chief Digital Officer, the Senior Executive Vice President Internal Audit Department, the Senior Executive Vice President Legal Affairs Department, as well as the Executive Vice President External Communication Department, the Executive Vice President International Affairs Department, the Executive Vice President Integrated Compliance Department, the Executive Vice President Integrated Risk Management, the Chief Executive Officer of Versalis, the Chief Executive Officer of Syndial and the Chief Executive Officer of Eni Gas e Luce.
+The Management Committee is chaired by the Chief Executive Officer and is comprised of: the Chief Exploration Officer, along with the Chief Development, Operations & Technology Officer, the Chief Upstream Officer, the Chief Gas and LNG Marketing and Power Officer, the Chief Refining & Marketing Officer, the Executive Vice President Energy Solutions Department, the Chief Financial Officer, the Chief Services & Stakeholder Relations Officer, the Chief Digital Officer, the Senior Executive Vice President Internal Audit Department, the Senior Executive Vice President Legal Affairs Department, the Senior Executive Vice President Commercial Negotiations Department, as well as the Executive Vice President External Communication Department, the Executive Vice President Integrated Affairs Department, the Executive Vice President Integrated Compliance Department, the Executive Vice President Integrated Risk Management Department, the Chief Executive Officer of Versalis, the Chief Executive Officer of Syndial and the Chief Executive Officer of Eni Gas e Luce.
 The Committee provides advice and support to the Chief Executive Officer.
 Other managers may be invited to attend meetings based on the agenda.
 The Chairman of the Board of Directors is invited to attend meetings.
 The duties of Committee Secretary are performed by the Senior Executive Vice President Corporate Affairs & Governance Department.